sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/github.md

 - `read:org` to use the `"allowOrgs"` setting [with a GitHub authentication provider](../auth/index.md#github).
 - `read:org` and `read:discussion` to use [Campaigns](../../user/campaigns.md) with GitHub repositories.

+>NOTE: If you plan to use repository permissions with background syncing, an access token that has admin access to all private repositories is required.
+It is because only admin can list all collaborators of a repository.

 ## GitHub.com rate limits

 You should always include a token in a configuration for a GitHub.com URL to avoid being denied service by GitHub's [unauthenticated rate limits](https://developer.github.com/v3/#rate-limiting).
 If you don't want to automatically synchronize repositories from the account associated with your personal access token, you can create a token without a [`repo` scope](https://developer.github.com/apps/building-oauth-apps/scopes-for-oauth-apps/#available-scopes) for the purposes of bypassing rate limit restrictions only.